Grants Versus Contracts

 - there is a set budget and payment schedule based on deliverables

 Still not sure?
-Contact your facilitator or the DRS legal advisor for help.
+Contact your facilitator or the ORS legal advisor for help.